 There are many ways we can help each other by working together on complex cases and by sharing knowledge and experience.

-With your reputation for quality dental care, and my experience with restorative treatments, we can work together on advanced cases and both benefit!
-If you'd like to discuss a treatment, or talk on the phone about how we can help each other, please call or email my office with specific days and times when you're available.
+If you'd like to discuss a treatment, or talk on the phone about how we can help each other, please call or email my office with specific days and times when you are available.